Nicolas-Reyland/Chaikin3D/README.md

 python chaikin3d.py -i example-meshes/cube.obj -cg 3 -p full -o render.html
 ```

-Then, you could re-use this 'new-cube.obj' file as input for new chaikin iterations, or render it using other rendering software ([this website](https://3dviewer.net/), for example).
+Then, you could re-use this 'new-cube.obj' file as input for new chaikin iterations, or render it using some other means (like your own rendering software ou [this website](https://3dviewer.net/)).

 ## Other Options